06/01/2018 Learning About Scleroderma

 Learning About Scleroderma

 Scleroderma can develop in every age group from infants to the elderly, but most patients start experiencing symptoms between the ages of 25 to 55.
-And it’s more common in women, with female patients outnumber males by about 4-to-1.
-Like many other autoimmune diseases, symptoms and severity vary from patient-to-patient and diagnosis isn’t easy—all the more reason to shed light on scleroderma and how it manifests.
+And it’s more common in women, with female patients with scleroderma outnumbering males by about 4-to-1.
+Like many other autoimmune diseases, symptoms and severity vary from patient-to-patient and diagnosis isn’t easy—all the more reason to shed light on scleroderma and how it manifests.2

 What it is

 Scleroderma is a chronic disease that involves the hardening and tightening of the skin and connective tissues.
 It results from an overproduction and accumulation of collagen in body tissues.
 There are two types of scleroderma:

 - Localized scleroderma.
 This most common type is relatively mild and affects only skin tissues.
 For some, it gets better or goes away without treatment; others may experience more severe symptoms and skin damage.

 - Systemic scleroderma.
 This type affects about one-third of patients.
 It results in the hardening of their skin, the tissues under their skin, blood vessels, muscles, joints, and major organs including the stomach and bowels, lungs, kidneys and heart.2

 How it feels